ssledz/zsh-jenv/README.md

  -XXaltjvm=dcevm -javaagent:/home/ssledz/bin/hotswap/hotswap-agent.jar=autoHotswap=true
 ```

-There is also counter options for unseting shell options like
+There are also counter options for unseting shell options like

 ```
 jdebug_unset